Crossroads of Cultures

 - Ride a camel through desert dunes.

-- Go on a three-day trek in the foothills of the Himalaya.
+- Go on a three-day trek in the Himalaya.

 - Participate in a Buddhist ceremony with Tibetan monks.